lizapolyudova/pacific-snail-website/content.en/pages/Poetry/keeper of my keys.md

 To whom do I return when you no longer wish to carry The weight I thought a gift

-That leafy pet you keep that's tilting
+That leafy pet you keep that's tilting,
-Reaching for the sun
+Reaching for the sun -
-I turn as thought when scarcity
+I turn; as though, when scarcity
-Is evenly applied can be undone
+Is evenly applied - can be undone.

 And yearning will be tamed
 And straighten out the pitiful